 If you have the budget, you can hike the glacier with a tour*.
 You go up there by helicopter to hike in very adventurous conditions.
 It looks like an incredible experience.
 However, it may feel weird to burn fuel and increase the pressure on the environment to check out a place that’s disappearing because of climate change.

-Have you been to Mt Cook?
+Have you been to Mt Cook in summer?
 What’s your favourite Mt Cook hike?
 Share your experience in the comments below!

-Where are these Mt Cook hikes and how to go there?
+Where are these Aoraki (Mt Cook) hikes and how to go there?

 You may hire a van or a car and drive there yourself.
-That was my favourite choice.
+That was my favourite choice during our visit to Mount Cook in the summer.
 The White Horse Hill campground has a perfect location at the start of a few hikes, including the famous Hooker Valley.
 The surrounding views of Mt Sefton are stunning.
 If you are sleeping in a tent, I highly recommend placing it close to the bushes to get shelter in case the wind picks up.

-For those who don’t like camping, there are accommodations options in Mount Cook Village* not far at all with lovely views too.
+For those who don’t like camping, or if you’re visiting when it’s cold, there are accommodations options in Mount Cook Village* not far at all with lovely views too.
 The best choice, if you’re travelling on a budget, is the YHA*.
-But if you’ve got the money and want more space, the Aoraki Court Motel* could be
+But if you’ve got the money and want more space, the Aoraki Court Motel* or the Hermitage Hotel* (also recommended for the views from the restaurant!) could be

-If you choose to go to Mt Cook as a day trip, I highly recommend joining a tour.
+It doesn’t get dark until 9 pm in Aoraki (Mt Cook) in summer.
+But if you choose to go to Aoraki (Mt Cook) as a day trip, I highly recommend joining a tour.
 It’s a long and tiring drive, so it’s better to relax and enjoy the views.
 Plus, a guide will make it easier for you to keep track of the time you have available so you can fill in as much as possible during your short visit.
 There are many tours organising day trips, for example:

 - a round trip from Christchurch*